windowschips/monochrome-dark-dotfiles/README.md

 ## very cool hyprland and ags stuff idk

-ok so let me start by saying i have no idea what the fuck im doing to instal this you need GNU stow
+ok so let me start by saying i have no idea what the fuck im doing

+to instal this you need GNU stow

-then clone this shit and cd into it and run `stow */` everything should be ready to go.,/.,.,
+then clone this shit and cd into it and run `stow */`

+then everythin g will be done and yuo can restart ur hyperlnd

-just make sure you have
+just make sure you have:

-ags
+- ags

-sassc
+- sassc

-hyprland
+- hyprland

-neofetch
+- neofetch

-swaylock-effects
+- swaylock-effects

-swappy
+- swappy

-grim
+- grim

-slurp
+- slurp

-rofi
+- rofi

-rofi
+- rofi

-and a will to live
+- and a will to live

-this is rushed becuase you guys keep begging for the dotfiles
+- this is rushed becuase you guys keep begging for the dotfiles